elunna/recipes/salads/dallas's watermelon salad.md

 - 1/2 serrano chile pepper, seeded, finely sliced (optional)

 ## Instructions
-1. PLACE all of the ingredients in a large non- reactive bowl and use a wooden spoon to com- bine.
+1. Place all of the ingredients in a large non-reactive bowl and use a wooden spoon to combine.
 2. Cover and chill in the refrigerator for at least 20 minutes before serving.

 ## Notes

-The salad can
-also be made up to one day ahead of time.
+The salad can also be made up to one day ahead of time.